MaaAssistantArknights/MaaRelease/MaaAssistantArknights/api/announcements/wpf_en.md

 ### MAA Update Service Integration

 MAA has integrated with the third-party service [MirrorChyan](https://mirrorchyan.com), a platform that provides paid content distribution for the open-source community.
-MirrorChyan offers us a free update-checking interface, but its download service requires a fee.
+MirrorChyan offers us a free update-checking interface, but its download service requires a paid subscription.

 However, even if you choose not to purchase MirrorChyan’s download service, MAA can still utilize its free update-checking feature.
 You can then manually select to download updates from global sources in the settings.